Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Proposed Attack

-In the white-box scenario, the attacker has direct access to the forensic CNN under attack.
-As a result, the \ag can be directly trained against the victim classifier.
-In this case, we define the classification loss $\mathcal{L}_c$ as the softmax cross-entropy between the CNN detector's output of attacked images and the real class.
-Specifically,

-where $C(\cdot)$ is the victim classifier and $t_k$ is the $k^{th}$ entry of ideal softmax vector with a $1$ for the real class and a $0$ for the fake class.
+\subhead{White-Box Attack Training} In the white-box scenario, the attacker has direct access to the forensic CNN under attack.
+Hence, the \ag can be directly trained against the victim classifier.
+In this case, we define the classification loss $\mathcal{L}_c$ as the softmax cross-entropy between the CNN detector's output of attacked images and the real class, where $C(\cdot)$ is the victim classifier and $t_k$ is the $k^{th}$ entry of ideal softmax vector with a $1$ for the real class and a $0$ for the fake class.
 Defining the classification loss in this manner incentivizes the \ag to learn the victim classifier's model of forensic features from real images.